Mvanhuffel/Cloud_ETL_Pipeline/README.md

-# CloudETL_TrafficData
+# Cloud ETL Traffic Data

 ## Project Overview

-Contains an ETL pipeline developed to handle web traffic analytics data.
-Designed to extract data from google sheets, transform it according to the required schema, and load it into a postgreSQL database hosted on ElephantSQL (cloud based database service).
+This project contains an ETL pipeline developed to migrate web traffic analytics data from wix to a PostgreSQL database.
+The pipeline is designed to extract data from google sheets, transform it according to the required schema, and load it into a postgreSQL database hosted on ElephantSQL (cloud based database service).
 This pipeline automates the process of data handling in order to seamlessly analyze traffic data for insightful decision making.

 ## Features
 - **Data Extraction**: Fetches data from Google Sheets, utilizing the Google Sheets API.